 It’s not fair to compare; it’s not fair for current artists to have their work compared against that of the masters.
 It’s never fair to measure any current musician against Miles Davis.
 And it’s definitely not fair for Harriett Allcroft to say that there is something in her performance that brings Blossom Dearie to mind, this understated delivery, the softness of her voice and her quirky sense of humour.
 It’s not fair, because this is only part of her artistry; because before you get too comfortable with her low-key lightness, she will turn the volume up and unfold her whole vocal range, that allows her to express all kinds of emotion without holding back.
 And that sense of humour?
-It’s a sing of full honesty.
+It’s a thing of full honesty.
 All this is on display every Tuesday in June at the Jazz Lab.
 Which is a great excuse for an interview.

 What are you presenting at your Jazz Lab residency?